-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture ✓ Covered for chronic low back pain Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture ✓ Covered for chronic low back pain Cosmetic surgery or ✓ procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research the medical community.
-Fees charged for care by your ./ studies.) immediate relatives or members of your household.
-V Full-time nursing care in your home. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-Up to 12 hour of assistance in performing activities of daily living (ADLs) yearly for \$0 copay.
-Naturopath services (uses natural or alternative treatments). ✓ Orthopedic shoes √ or the shoes are for a person with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions

+any condition Conditions

+Custodial care is care provided in a nursing home, hospice, or ✓

+other facility setting when you

+do not require skilled medical

+care or skilled nursing care.

+Custodial care is personal care

+that does not require the

+continuing attention of trained

+medical or paramedical

+personnel, such as care that

+helps you with activities of

+daily living, such as bathing or

+dressing.

+Experimental medical and ✓

+surgical procedures, equipment May be covered by Original

+and medications.
+Medicare under a Medicare-

+Experimental procedures and approved clinical research study or

+items are those items and by our plan.

+procedures determined by our

+plan and Original Medicare to (See Chapter 3, Section 5 for more

+not be generally accepted by information on clinical research

+the medical community. studies.)

+Fees charged for care by your √

+immediate relatives or ,

+members of your household.

+Full-time nursing care in your \checkmark

+home. ŕ

+Homemaker services include \checkmark

+basic household assistance, Up to 12 hour of assistance in

+including light housekeeping performing activities of daily living

+or light meal preparation.
+(ADLs) yearly for \$0 copay.

+Naturopath services (uses ./ , , , , , , , , , , , , , , , , , , ,

+natural or alternative Y

+treatments).

+Orthopedic shoes

+Y

+l If shoes are part of a leg brace and

+l are included in the cost of the brace,

+or the shoes are for a person with diabetic foot disease.

+diauctic 100t disease.